 Alternative Moderated Mediation Models

 We also ran alternative multiple-mediator models that included the four original scales (i.e., the external attributions scale, internal attributions scale, emotional reactivity, and aggressiveness) as simultaneous mediators of the effect of officer gender on trust in and perceptions of the officer.
 We found that each mediator explained unique variance, when controlling for the other scales (See Supplemental Tables S3-S4 and Figures S1-S4 for detailed statistics).
 More specifically, the effect of officer gender affected trust in and perceptions of the officer through all four of the mediators: Participants perceived male (versus female) officers who use force as more driven by internal factors, more emotionally reactive, more aggressive, and less driven by the situation and, in turn, all of these factors explained unique variance in trust and perceptions of the officer.
-In other words, the officer gender effect on trust and perceptions of the officer is explained by inferring greater emotional reactivity in a male (versus female) officer who exerts force above and beyond the participants’ general tendency to make internal attributions and inferences about the officer’s aggressiveness.
-Likewise, the gender effect is explained by inferring greater aggressiveness above and beyond the other mediators.

 Although we believe that the order of psychological processes that we tested in these models are intuitive and supported by decades of theoretical support for Attribution Theory (Weiner, 1986), we cannot infer that different attributions cause changes in trust in and perceptions of the officer given that both our mediators and outcomes were measured.
 Thus, we conducted additional models that reversed the order of our outcomes and mediators.
 (It is important to note that we could not run truly parallel models because we originally ran a dual-mediator model, whereas we had to run two separate single-mediator models to test the impact of each outcome on each of the two mediators.)
 We found that our indirect effects were also significant when we reversed the order of the mediators and outcomes (See Supplemental Table S5).
 That is, we found that when a male (versus female) officer exerted force, the degree to which participants endorsed internal and external explanations for that force operated through the degree to which they reported trusting the officer and their perceptions of the officer.
 For example, participants trusted male (versus) officers less, and in turn that decreased trust was associated with making more internal and less external attributions.
 We found similar patterns for perceptions of the officer as a mediator.